dcmri/dcmri/docs/source/generated/examples/tutorials/plot_wex.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 68-84
+GENERATED FROM PYTHON SOURCE LINES 68-81

-The top right shows that indicator concentrations in plasma and interstitium equilibrate at around 3 minutes due to the indicator exchange across the capillary wall.
-The bottom right shows that this does not translate into an equilbirum between the tissue compartments because the concentration in the blood is diluted by the red blood cells.
-In this case, since there is no water exchange in the tissue, the magnetization (bottom left) follows the profile of the indicator concentrations exactly.
-Since magnetization cannot exchange, it cannot equilibrate and remains directly proportional to the concentration in the compartment.
-Notably, the magnization in the tissue cells remains constant in this case as no indicator can enter this compartment to modulate it, and no magnetization can be transferred.
+In this model the indicator and water occupy the same compartments, so the concentrations on the right are the same.
+The magnetization (bottom left) follows the profile of the indicator concentrations exactly: since magnetization cannot exchange, it cannot equilibrate and remains directly proportional to the concentration in the compartment.
+Notably, the magnetization in the tissue cells remains constant as no indicator can enter this compartment to modify it, and no magnetization can be transferred.

-Now lets consider the opposite scenario of fast water exchange across both barriers. (*Note*: we could use the FF model here, but for the purposes of this illustration it is more instructive to use RR with very high values for the water permeabilities):
+Now lets consider the opposite scenario of fast water exchange across both barriers (*Note*: we could use the FF model here, but for the purposes of this illustration it is more instructive to use RR with very high values for the water permeabilities):

 ..
-GENERATED FROM PYTHON SOURCE LINES 84-88
+GENERATED FROM PYTHON SOURCE LINES 81-85

 .. code-block:: Python